stride3d/stride-docs/en/manual/graphics/low-level-api/spritefont.md

 ## Write text on screen

-Once the font is loaded, you can display any text with a @'SiliconStudio.Xenko.Graphics.SpriteBatch'.
-The @'SiliconStudio.Xenko.Graphics.SpriteBatch.DrawString' method performs the draw.
+Once the font is loaded, you can display any text with a @'Xenko.Graphics.SpriteBatch'.
+The @'Xenko.Graphics.SpriteBatch.DrawString' method performs the draw.
 For more information about the SpriteBatch, see the [SpriteBatch](spritebatch.md) page.

 **Code:** Write text